PubInv/Ox/README.md

 **1 November 2020**

 It's alive!
 Running for the first time PIOC reached 95% O2!
 VentMon is being used to monitor the O2 output, pressure and flowrate.
-Unfortunately the single stage water filter let enough water vapour past that after a few hours the concentration dropped to 35%.
+Unfortunately the single stage water filter let enough water vapour past that after a few hours the concentration dropped to 35% - the water separator was half full with a small puddle underneath it.
 PIOC has been made by hand without much effort to be exacting as to test the idea of manufacturing in an automotive or small engineering workshop - tolerances are +-millimeters not fractions of a millimeter.
 Next steps are to dry out the zeolite and build a simple chiller and dessicant drier to remove any excess water vapour - some digital pressure sensors will then be installed to tune the system and test various configurations.

 ![build-002](docs/img/pioc_firstrun.jpg)
 ![build-002](docs/img/ventmon95o2.jpg)